-The Question Every Assessment Should Be Able To Answer
+The Most Important Question Every Assessment Should Answer

 by Terry Heick

 The difference between assessment of learning and assessment for learning is a crucial one, in many ways indicative of an important shift in education.

 Traditionally, tests have told teachers and parents how a student “does,” then offers a very accessible point of data (usually percentage correct and subsequent letter grade) that is reported to parents as a performance indicator.
 Class data can be gathered to imply instructional effectiveness, and the data from multiple classrooms can be combined to suggest the performance of an entire school, but a core message here is one of measurement and finality: this is how you did.
 This was the bar, and you either cleared it or you didn’t.

 First, a word about assessment startegies. comenuusaassessment.com created the above graphic that shares 5 strategies for assessment for learning: